mishobo/springbootmasterclass/java/design_patterns.md

 At the same time other instances of the same class will not be affected by this, so individual object gets the modified behavior
 Decorator design pattern is one of the structural design pattern (such as Adapter Pattern, Bridge Pattern, Composite Pattern) and uses abstract classes or interface with composition to implement.

+We use inheritance or composition to extend the behavior of an object but this is done at compile time and its applicable to all the instances of the class.

+## Behavioral Design Pattern

+Behavioral patterns provide a solution for better interaction between objects and how to provide loose-coupling and flexibility to extend easily.

+1. Template Method Pattern
+   The template method pattern is a behavioral design pattern and is used to create a method stub and to defer some of the steps of implementation to the subclasses.
+   The template method defines the steps to execute an algorithm, and it can provide a default implementation that might be common for all or some of the subclasses.
+2. Mediator Pattern
+   The mediator design pattern is used to provide a centralized communication medium between different objects in a system.
+   If the objects interact with each other directly, the system components are tightly-coupled with each other which makes maintainability cost higher and not flexible to extend easily.
+   The mediator pattern focuses on providing a mediator between objects for communication and implementing loose-coupling between objects.
+   The mediator works as a router between objects, and it can have its own logic to provide a way of communication.
+3. Chain of Responsibility pattern
+   The chain of responsibility pattern is used to achieve loose-coupling in software design where a request from the client is passed to a chain of objects to process them.
+   Then the object in the chain will decide who will be processing the request and whether the request is required to be sent to the next object in the chain or not.
+   Example:
+   We know that we can have multiple catch blocks in a try-catch block code.
+Here every catch block is kind of a processor to process that particular exception.
+   So when an exception occurs in the try block, it’s sent to the first catch block to process.
+If the catch block is not able to process it, it forwards the request to the next Object in the chain (i.e., the next catch block).
+If even the last catch block is not able to process it, the exception is thrown outside of the chain to the calling program.
+4. Observer Pattern
+   An observer design pattern is useful when you are interested in the state of an Object and want to get notified whenever there is any change.
+   In the observer pattern, the Object that watches the state of another Object is called observer, and the Object that is being watched is called subject.
+   Java provides an built-in platform for implementing the observer pattern through the java.util.Observable class and java.util.Observer interface.
+However, it’s not widely used because the implementation is limited and most of the time we don’t want to end up extending a class solely for implementing the observer pattern as Java doesn’t provide multiple inheritances in classes.
+   Java Message Service (JMS) uses the observer pattern along with the mediator pattern to allow applications to subscribe and publish data to other applications.
+5. Strategy Pattern
+   The Strategy pattern is used when we have multiple algorithms for a specific task, and the client decides the actual implementation be used at runtime.
+   A strategy pattern is also known as a policy pattern.
+We define multiple algorithms and let client applications pass the algorithm to be used as a parameter.
+   One of the best examples of this pattern is the Collections.sort() method that takes the Comparator parameter.
+   Based on the different implementations of comparator interfaces, the objects are getting sorted in different ways.

 #### references
 1. [java design patterns by Pankaj and Bradley Kouchi](https://www.digitalocean.com/community/tutorials/java-design-patterns-example-tutorial)